Putin, Biden plan high-stakes phone call in Ukraine crisis | Law-Order

 The department had earlier ordered families of US embassy staffers in Kyiv to leave.
 But it had left it to the discretion of nonessential personnel if they wanted to depart.

+The Ukrainian Foreign Ministry on Saturday said “it is critically important to remain calm, to consolidate within the country, and to avoid actions that undermine stability and sow panic”.

+It added that the armed forces “are constantly monitoring developments and are ready to rebuff any infringement on the territorial integrity and sovereignty of Ukraine”.

-Biden's national security adviser, Jake Sullivan, urged all Americans in Ukraine to leave, emphasising that they should not expect the US military to rescue them in the event that air and rail transportation is severed after a Russian invasion.
+Biden's national security adviser, Jake Sullivan, said Americans should not expect the US military to rescue them in the event that air and rail transportation is severed after a Russian invasion.

 Several NATO allies including Britain, Canada, Norway and Denmark also are asking their citizens to leave Ukraine, as is non-NATO ally New Zealand.